AhmedI999/Omni-food/README.md

-Site is a vailable on https://omnifood-aibrahim.netlify.app/
+Site is a vailable at https://omnifood-aibrahim.netlify.app/